-Sid is a cross-border mergers and acquisitions specialist focussing on high-value, complex transactions, including joint ventures and growth / private capital investments, and with particular expertise in TMT/Tech and premium real estate M&A transactions.
+Sid is a cross-border mergers and acquisitions specialist focussing on high-value, complex transactions, including joint ventures and growth / private capital investments, and with particular expertise in TMT/Tech, premium real estate and energy transactions.

 Sid is a cross-border M&A specialist focussing on high-value, complex transactions, including joint ventures and growth / private capital investments.

 He has over 13 years of experience working across a number of sectors (including in particular TMT/Tech, real estate and energy) and key global geographies and international corridors (including in particular US-UK/EMEA, India-UK/Europe, Australia-UK, South Africa-UK and Japan-UK).